Yosemite Decimal System: Description

 It is considered technical roped free climbing; belaying is used for safety.
 Un-roped falls can result in severe injury or death.

 The American YDS system is the dominant system in North America, and it and the French numerical system are the most dominant systems worldwide; beyond the easiest grades, they can be exactly aligned.
 The exact definition of the classes is somewhat controversial, and updated versions of these classifications have been proposed.

 Climbers use class "5" as a prefix, which is then followed by a period (originally a decimal point) and a number that starts at 1 and counts up with increasing difficulty (e.g. 5.4, 5.5, 5.6, etc.).
 At 5.10, the system adds the letters "a", "b", "c", and "d" as further refinements between levels, and the scale continues upward (e.g. 5.10a, 5.10b, 5.10c, 5.10d, 5.11a, 5.11b, etc.).

 The American YDS system is an open-ended scale, with the current hardest climb being 5.15d, established by Silence in 2017.
 Like the French system, the numerical component of the American YDS system is focused on the hardest move on the route.

 Protection rating

 In 1980, Jim Erickson introduced an additional rating for traditional climbing routes where the level and quality of the climbing protection are assessed.
-The letter codes chosen were, at the time, identical to the American system for rating the content of movies, except that there is no commonly recognized distinction between PG and PG13:
+The letter codes chosen were, at the time, identical to the American system for rating the content of movies: